digiponta/DesignSpark2ALLPCB/README.md

 (step 2) Execute the cnv_by_cygwin.sh by the Cygwin bash.

-(step 4) The cnv_by_cygwin.sh will make the directory 'ALLPCB' in your desktop.
+(step 4) The cnv_by_cygwin.sh will make the directory 'ALLPCB' in the top of your C Drive.

-(step 5) It will put ones for ALLPCB in the directory.
+(step 5) It will put ones renamed for ALLPCB in the directory.